 Saint Rupert’s Day

-The History Of Saint Rupert’s Day In Salzburg, Austria
+The History of Saint Rupert’s Day in Salzburg, Austria

 Rupert of Salzburg is believed to have been born in 660, but it’s unclear whether he was Frankish and born of royal blood or if he was of Irish descent.
-He would become the Bishop of Worms when he was asked by the Duke of Bavaria to convert the Bavarian pagan tribes to Christianity.
+He became the Bishop of Worms when he was asked by the Duke of Bavaria to convert the Bavarian pagan tribes to Christianity.

-Because this town was collecting tolls from the barges that were carrying salt down the Salzach River, he named the town Salzburg.
-Salzburg in German means Salt Castle.
-According to tradition, his arrival in the town increased its profile and it soon went through a renaissance period, eventually becoming an important city-state.
+Because this town was collecting tolls from the barges carrying salt down the Salzach River, he named the town Salzburg.
+“Salzburg” in German means “Salt Castle.”
+According to tradition, his arrival in the town increased its profile, and it soon went through a renaissance period, eventually becoming an important city-state.

 Although he died on March 27th in 710, placing his feast day on the same date, his feast day in Salzburg is celebrated on the 24th of September.
 That’s because this is when his relics were transferred to Salzburg Cathedral in 774.

-Observing Saint Rupert’s Day In Salzburg, Austria
+Observing Saint Rupert’s Day in Salzburg, Austria

 In Salzburg, a special novena prayer and mass are held and devoted to Saint Rupert on this day.
 People also attend market fairs and purchase artistic creations, market wares, food, and drink.
-The whole city has a carnival atmosphere to it that lasts all day long.
+The whole city has a carnival atmosphere that lasts all day long.

 Where is it celebrated?